sander1988/pyIndego/README.md

 Command     |Description
 ------------|--------------------
-putCommand('mow')          |Start mowing
+put_command('mow')          |Start mowing
-putCommand('pause')        |Pause mower
+put_command('pause')        |Pause mower
-putCommand('returnToDock') |Return mower to dock
+put_command('returnToDock') |Return mower to dock

 ### put_mow_mode(command)
 Send command.
 Accepted commands:

 Command     |Description
 ------------|--------------------
-putMowMode('true')  |Smart Mow enabled
+put_mow_mode('true')  |Smart Mow enabled
-putMowMode('false') |Smart Mow disabled
+put_mow_mode('false') |Smart Mow disabled

+### delete_alert(alert_index)
+Delete an alert from the list, index should exist.
+If this is called before update_alerts it will not work.

 ## Attributes for reading data from locally cached API data
-All functions that doesnt contain "get" first in name is collecting data from locally stored variables in the function.
+All functions that doesnt contain "update" first in name is collecting data from locally stored variables in the function.
 No API calls to Bosch or mower.

 attributes                 | Description
 -------------------------|-----------------------------
-alerts_count | Show counts of the current alerts. alerts | Show detailed list of alerts.
+alerts_count | Show counts of the current alerts. alerts | Show detailed list of alerts. calendar | Get the calendar of planned mows.
 AlmFirmwareVersion | Show firmware version.
 AlmMode | Show mow mode.
 AlmName | Show name.